keboola/connection-docs/management/account/index.md

 ![Screenshot -- Promo codes](/management/account/promo-codes.png)

 ## User Sessions
-Each time you sign in to the Keboola Connection user interface, a *user session* is created.
+Each time you sign in to the Keboola user interface, a *user session* is created.
 The session is closed after an explicit logout, after **48 hours** of inactivity or when the browser is closed.

 You can sign in to your account multiple times from different devices (or browser windows).